-Mobile Devices: (eg mobile phones, ipods, ipads):
+Mobile Devices: (eg mobile phones, ipads, smart watches):

-We encourage students to leave mobile devices at home.
+As per new statewide Department rules students are not able to have a mobile phone or device at school and we encourage students to leave mobile devices at home.
 Students and parents can contact each other if required via the school phone number.
 We understand some older students who travel to and from school on their own (eg bus or walking) may require a phone for safety reasons.
 In these cases, students are asked to hand in their phone for safe keeping to their class teacher at the beginning of the day and pick it up at the end of the day.